SayNode/FondueSwap/README.md

 # TO DO

-## UniswapV3ManagerMint

-- See if I can eliminate it fully now that the substitute is almost done

 ## UniswapV3ManagerSwaps

 - Make that the sqrtPriceLimitX96 is calculated within the contract with acertain eprcentage of price slippage

 ## NFT

-- Reduce contract size
 - In mint, do it so it receives the price and not the tick.
 We can do this using the function getTickAtSqrtRatio in the TickMath library

 ## IMPORTANT - TO DO